qlik-oss/core-website/docs/services/qix-engine/script_syntax/05_Date_and_time_functions.md

 ## setdateyear

 This function takes as input a timestamp and a year and updates the timestamp with the year specified in input.

-`setdateyear( timestamp, year )`
+`setdateyear(timestamp, year)`

 **Return data type:** dual

 | Argument  | Description                                          |
 | --------- | ---------------------------------------------------- |
 | timestamp | A standard Qlik timestamp (often just a date).       |
 | year      | A four-digit year.                                   |

-Examples and results:

-These examples use the date format
-**DD/MM/YYYY**.
-The date format is specified in the
-**SET DateFormat** statement at the top of your data load script.
+These examples use the date format **DD/MM/YYYY**.
+The date format is specified in the **SET DateFormat** statement at the top of your data load script.
 Change the format in the examples to suit your requirements.

 <table>
 <thead>